Applied care of the critically ill adult

 - IELTS 6.5 in all criteria

-- Undertaken and successfully completed PCPH 5012 module
+- Undertaken and completed the PCPH 5012 module

 - Possess a BSc or 60 credits equivalent at level 6 which must include a Research module (or equivalent)